 Endurance Pilates and Yoga Studio in Boston’s South End offers a full slate of Pilates, Barre, and yoga classes in a positive, supporting atmosphere.
 Every Endurance instructor has completed a minimum of 1,000 hours of training in the Endurance Method and will provide the highest quality, technically specific, and most beneficial workout for your time.

 If you’re searching for a Pilates experience the way Joseph Pilates intended it to be, Endurance offers Classical Authentic Pilates taught on authentic Gratz equipment designed by Joseph Pilates himself.
 Endurance is the only Boston studio offering a true Authentic Pilates experience on Gratz equipment.
 No matter how many Pilates classes you’ve tried, you’ll find Endurance Pilates classes are significantly more challenging.

 Whether you’re ready for Pilates, Barre, yoga, or another workout, remember that the proof will be in the practice.
-At least three times a week is optimal for overall health and well-being (and a tighter and firmer rear!).This post is a sponsored collaboration between Endurance Pilates and Yoga Studio and Boston magazine's advertising department.
+At least three times a week is optimal for overall health and well-being (and a tighter and firmer rear!).This is a paid partnership between Endurance Pilates and Yoga Studio and Boston Magazine's City/Studio